 Our own research indicates we regularly achieve savings of more than three times our professional services fee, when negotiating a schedule of dilapidation claim.

 Individuals stand on a green dots, 6 feet away from each other as they wait their turn for the lift.
-Only two employees are allowed in a lift at a time.
+Only two employees may enter a lift at a time.
 Staff walk clockwise to reception and grab a recycled paper mat to cover their desk for the day.
-There is noticeably more space as people follow the marked route through the office – old filing cabinets & furniture has been removed to avoid clutter.
+There is noticeably more space as people follow the marked route through the office.
+Old filing cabinets & furniture have been removed to avoid clutter.

-Employees place their own keyboard, mouse, and laptop on their desks, noticing the tag that confirms the desk was cleaned last night.
+Employees place their own keyboard, mouse, and laptop on their desks, noticing the tag that confirms their recently sanitised desk.
 Nearby there are marks on the floor indicating how close their colleagues should stand if they fancy coming over for a chat.
 There is a specific route to the bathroom designed to avoid bumping into other workers.

-The idea of reduced office density is likely to be the most pressing until a vaccine to COVID-19 becomes available.
+The idea of reduced office density is likely to be the most pressing issue.
 Employees will only come back to the office if they feel safe and even then the commute might still be a problem for some.
 Well thought out seating plans, movement flows & COVID-19 safe equipment specifications will all need careful consideration.

-The new satellite, mini-office will need to be designed differently with wider staircases and corridors.
+The new satellite, mini-office should be designed differently with wider staircases and corridors.
 Open spaces such as roof gardens will become a priority.
-Similarly, air conditioning will have to be redesigned, so that instead of recirculated air, employees are constantly provided with a fresh environment.
+Similarly, air conditioning will have to be redesigned.
+Instead of recirculated air, employees are constantly provided with a fresh environment.
 Automation will feature heavily with motion sensors, facial recognition and remote controls for numerous pieces of office equipment, perhaps all controlled via your own office app?